Giridharan72/Giridharan/Day_23/shopping_cart/Readme.md

 ## React Shopping Cart
-This is a simple React-based shopping cart application with a focus on managing the cart state using the Context API and reducers.
+This is a simple React-based shopping cart application with a focus on managing the cart.
 The application includes features such as adding items to the cart, adjusting quantities, and viewing the cart with the total price.

 ## Features
 Add items to the cart